bioidiap/bob.bio.face/doc/leaderboard/mobio.rst

 =============

-The MOBIO dataset is a video database containing bimodal data (face/speaker).
+The MOBIO (:py:class`bob.bio.face.database.MobioDatabase`) dataset is a video database containing bimodal data (face/speaker).
 It is composed by 152 people (split in the two genders male and female), mostly Europeans, split in 5 sessions (few weeks time lapse between sessions).
 The database was recorded using two types of mobile devices: mobile phones (NOKIA N93i) and laptop computers(standard 2008 MacBook).